pedropablorj/jsAlgorithms/README.md

 # jsAlgorithms
-Basic algorithms made on JavaScript
+Basic sort and search algorithms made with JavaScript